-- Preserve the separate and distinctive identities of the three villages of Copford, Copford Green and Easthorpe by avoiding any coalescence between the three villages - Avoid coalescence between the Parish of Copford with Easthorpe and any adjoining parishes - Large scale development of land will not be supported within the Parish which impacts on its rural character and sense of place. - · Avoid the loss of greenfield agricultural land - Protect vulnerable Grade 2 listed buildings such as Copford Place and see them returned to housing.
-The policy seeks to protect areas of existing open space, views and the bio-diversity of the natural environment which underpins the character of those places within the landscape.
+New development within the settlement boundary as shown on the map on p23-24 of this plan, will be supported in principle, subject to compliance with other relevant policies of this plan.
+Land outside the defined settlements will be treated as open countryside, where new development will be restricted to that which is appropriate in a rural location and will therefore be subject to Local Plan Policies ENV1, OV1 and OV2 as appropriate.
+Development which would tend to result in coalescence of the individual settlements of Copford, Copford Green and Easthorpe, or the parish of Copford with Easthorpe and any adjoining parishes, will not be supported.
+Policy CE2a Natural and Ecological Environment, Open Spaces and Views The policy seeks to protect areas of existing open space, views and the bio-diversity of the natural environment which underpins the character of those places within the landscape.
 The idea of a 'view' is an emotive one, often a matter of personal connection.
 The parish has a varied landscape, blessed with diverse habitats and many views across fields which, in turn, have been shaped by routeways, settlement and human activity for thousands of years, often in very subtle ways which are not immediately obvious.
-This 'quiet' beauty needs to be acknowledged and should inform high quality development, rather than preventing it.
-This policy applies mainly, but not exclusively to key features of landscape and environment identified (page 26).
-These valued places should influence development, so that the landscape of the parish harmoniously blends new and old.
-New development should take every available opportunity to enhance existing open space, views and the environment as well as providing new amenities.
-Any future developments, should settle into a blend which represents the periods through which the parish passes, with attention paid to changing needs alongside the biodiversity and landscape which is the bedrock for the continuing story of the village.
-The Policy:
+This 'quiet' beauty needs to be acknowledged and should inform high quality development where it is permitted so that the landscape of the parish harmoniously blends new and old.
+New development should take every available opportunity to enhance existing open space, views and the environment as well as providing new amenities; and should settle into a blend which represents the periods through which the parish passes, with attention paid to changing needs alongside the biodiversity and landscape which is the bedrock for the continuing story of the village.
+AECOM, in particular SL01, page 35; SL03, pages 44-45; RC01, pages 46-51; and LC, page 54 The Policy: